holgergp/astro-cv/README.md

 # My CV 📄

-This is my work in progress CV webpage.
+This is my CV webpage.
 I chose Astro because I think this should be a) the ideal use case for it, and b) I want to.
-If you happen to read this Readme.
-This might be work in progress
+I deploy this to Netlify, because it is easy and I want to try it.
+The layout is based on the [Astro Paper](https://github.com/satnaing/astro-paper) template, because it comes close to what I want visually

 [![Netlify Status](https://api.netlify.com/api/v1/badges/3b71d2ba-25f4-4dbc-bfff-68389c239307/deploy-status)](https://app.netlify.com/sites/holgergp-cv/deploys)

 [Find it deployed here](https://cv.grosse-plankermann.com)

 I left the docs below in this repo for my own convenience:

-## TODO

-- [x] Fill out all the CV pages
-- [ ] Load data from astro DB
-- [ ] Make CV printable

 ## 👨🏻‍💻 Running Locally